SDEs with no strong solution arising from a problem of stochastic control: Application to a problem of stochastic control of martingales

 Now fix $0 < s < t$.
 Then, using Lemma 5.3 of \cite{donati-martin_standardness_2011} to apply the isomorphism $\Psi$ to a conditional expectation, we see that

-where the last line is due to the fact that $X$ is an $\FF^W$-martingale.
+where the third equality follows from the fact that $X$ is an $\FF^W$-martingale.
 Hence $\tilde{X}$ is an $\FF^B$-martingale.
 By the definition of an isomorphism in \Cref{def:isomorphism}, we also have that the processes $X$ and $\tilde{X}$ are equal in law.

 We now apply the martingale representation theorem, as found for example in Theorem 3.4 of \cite[Chapter 5]{revuz_continuous_1999}.
 This result implies that $t \mapsto \tilde{X}_t$ is continuous and there exists an $\FF^B$-progressively measurable $\RR$-valued process $\tilde{\nu}$ such that, for any $t \geq 0$, we have the representation